 Although some Medicare Supplement policies sold in the past covered prescription drugs, Medicare Supplement policies sold after January 1, 2006, aren't allowed to include prescription drug coverage.
 Medicare requires all Medicare beneficiaries to have credible prescription drug coverage, and individuals may be penalized if they have a lapse in drug coverage spanning 63 days or longer.
-Part D Prescription drug coverage can be purchased during certain times of the year such as the Annual Enrollment Period or during a Special Enrollment Period.
+Part D prescription drug coverage can be purchased during certain times of the year such as the Annual Enrollment Period or during a Special Enrollment Period.

-SecuritySM medically underwritten 1990 Medicare Supplement plans are issued jointly by Capital Blue Cross and Capital Advantage Insurance Company® a subsidiary of Capital Blue Cross and independent licensees of the Blue Cross Blue Shield Association.
-Medically underwritten programs use specific individual information compared to industry norms to determine the probability of the services that will be used.
+SecuritySM is issued by Capital Blue Cross and Capital Advantage Insurance Company[®], a subsidiary of Capital Blue Cross.
+Medically underwritten programs use specific individual information compared to industry-wide norms to determine the probability of the services that will be used.
+Capital Blue Cross Dental and Capital Blue Cross Vision are issued by Capital Advantage Assurance Company[®], a subsidiary of Capital Blue Cross.
+Independent licensees of the Blue Cross Blue Shield Association.
 Communications issued by Capital Blue Cross in its capacity as administrator of programs and provider relations for all companies.